Why is my credit card declined when I have money?

-EFTPOS machines use the phone network to communicate with the banks to verify and authorise your transactions.
-If there is a system outage at the point of sale or with the bank's server, the transaction may be declined.
+Most modern EFTPOS machines use mobile data networks (like 4G) or WiFi to connect to the internet and process transactions and to communicate with the banks to verify and authorise your transactions.
+If there's a general system outage – like the infamous Optus outage of November 2023 – or if there's an issue processing the transaction at the point of sale or with the bank's server, the transaction may be declined.

 Solution:

-warning sign and credit card iconIn this situation, you're usually able to proceed with the transaction if you sign as authorisation slip.
-If it's a wider outage that impacts a number of different retailers, the merchant may stop processing card payments in the short-term while the issue is sorted.
+warning sign and credit card iconYou may be able to proceed with the transaction if you sign as authorisation slip.
+If it's a wider outage that impacts a number of different retailers, the merchant may stop processing card payments in the short-term while the issue is sorted, meaning your only option is to pay cash.

 2. Human error

-Buying something online?
-If the transaction relies on you typing in the individual credit card numbers, then there's a chance you've transposed the digits or entered the expiry date incorrectly.
+If the transaction relies on you typing in the individual credit card numbers – such as when you're shopping online – there's a chance you've transposed the digits or entered the expiry date incorrectly.
 It could also throw up an error message if you've selected the wrong card type (eg you select Visa, then type in a Mastercard account number).

 Solution:

-If your credit card issuer notices suspicious activity on your account, it may block your account for security purposes.
+If your credit card issuer notices suspicious activity on your account, it may block your account for security reasons.
 For example, if you usually only use your card for small, everyday transactions and then use your card to make multiple large purchases in one day, your issuer may put a freeze on your account and decline the transaction.
-If you're planning to use the card to make a big purchase or another transaction that may be considered unusual (such as spending on the card overseas), notify your card issuer so they're aware in advance and don't freeze your account.
+If you're planning to use the card to make a big purchase or another transaction that may be considered unusual – like spending on the card overseas – notify your card issuer so they're aware in advance and don't freeze your account.

 Solution: